Azerbaijan lists Armenia's military equipment destroyed in last 24 hours

 Trend:

-During the day and nighttime, a large number of Armenian troops, 4 - BM-21 "Grad" MLRS, 1 - KUB air defense missile system, 9 - different types of howitzers and 2 - trucks loaded with ammunition were destroyed and wrecked, Trend reports citing Azerbaijani Ministry of Defense.
+During the day and at nighttime, a large number of Armenian forces, 2 - T-72 tanks, 3 - D-30 howitzer-guns, 1 - "Zastava M-55" anti-aircraft gun, 1 - tactical UAV, 3 - military trucks were destroyed and wrecked, Trend reports referring to the Azerbaijani Defense Ministry.

 At present, Azerbaijani troops are monitoring the operational situation.